 Following the COVID-19 outbreak, many NGOs called upon the Government to regularise all undocumented migrants in Spain, to guarantee their access to rights and services.[7]

-With the aim of promoting a people’s legislative initiative to regularise 500,000 persons by collecting 500,000 signatures, a group of organisations (including a political party) joined to form the platform “ESencialES”.[12]
-On December 2022, the campaign reached 700,000 signatures, that were submitted to the Office for the Electoral Roll, in order to start the Parliamentary procedure.
-In May 2023 the Platform ESencialES presented the popular initiative to the Congress.[13]
-In December 2023, Caritas urged the Government to reactivate the process to regularise 500,000 migrants in an administrative irregular situation.[14]
-In March 2024, the Congress retook the discussion of the proposal, and voted in favour of it in April.[15]
+With the aim of promoting a people’s legislative initiative to regularise 500,000 persons by collecting 500,000 signatures, a group of organisations (including a political party) joined to form the platform “ESencialES”.[8]
+On December 2022, the campaign reached 700,000 signatures that were submitted to the Office for the Electoral Roll, in order to start the Parliamentary procedure.
+In May 2023 the Platform ESencialES presented the popular initiative to the Congress.[9]
+In March 2024, the Congress retook the discussion of the proposal, and voted in favour of it in April.[10]
+According to the promoters of this law proposal, the regularisation of migrants could generate between €790 million and 950 million a year.[11]
+In addition, based on an estimation made by NGOs working with undocumented migrants, around 500,000 migrants live in an irregular situation in Spain.[12]

-In January 2025, different NGOs challenged at the Supreme Court (Tribunal Supremo) the reform of the Regulation of Immigration Law, concretely the provisions establishing the incompatibility between the international protection procedure and the procedure for the residence permits on ‘arraigo’ basis.
-The Minister of Inclusion, Social Security and Migration informed about the intention of meeting those NGOs which challenged the Regulation, with the aim of clarifying doubts and make possible corrections to the Regulation’s provisions, before its entering into force in May 2025.[22]
+In January 2025, different NGOs challenged at the Supreme Court (Tribunal Supremo) the reform of the Regulation of Immigration Law, specifically the provisions establishing the incompatibility between the international protection procedure and the procedure for the residence permits on ‘arraigo’ basis.
+In May 2025, the Supreme Court admitted an appeal lodged by different organisations (Extranjeristas en Red, Coordinadora de Barrios and Asociación Pro Derechos Humanos de España) which considered that the reform is contrary to different international instruments.[31]

-Whereas some EU countries were announcing measures to tighten their borders against migrants, already in October Spanish Prime Minister Pedro Sánchez announced measures to facilitate migrants’ settlement in Spain, underling the importance of migrants for the growing of Spanish economy.[23]
+Whereas some EU countries were announcing measures to tighten their borders against migrants, in October 2024 Spanish Prime Minister Pedro Sánchez announced measures to facilitate migrants’ settlement in Spain, underling the importance of migrants for the growing of Spanish economy.[34]

 [1] Article 34(3) Aliens Regulation.